Green Card Overview

 A Green Card can be obtained through a petitioning family member who is a U.S. Citizen or Green Card holder (Lawful Permanent Resident).
 The petitioning family member must prove that he or she alone or in combination with co-sponsors and similar means can financially support the relative.
 A U.S. Citizen or Lawful Permanent Resident can file a petition for a husband or wife or an unmarried son or daughter of any age.
 In addition, a U.S. Citizen can petition for a married son or daughter of any age, and a U.S. citizen who is at least 21 years old can petition for a brother, sister, or parent.
 Note that grandparents, grandchildren, aunts, uncles, in-laws and cousins cannot be petitioned for immigration.

-For more information, click on Family-Based Green Card on the left.
+For more information, click on Family-Based Green Card under related info.

 Green Card Diversity Visa Program